 - About digital images:

-We prefer TIFF, JPEG or native files for line drawings and TIFF or JPEG files (at least 300 dpi) for photographs and micro-photographs.
+We prefer TIFF or native files for line drawings and TIFF or JPEG files (at least 300 dpi) for photographs and micro-photographs.

 Pattern and screens: Avoid using dot screens and gray shades if possible, when dot screens are scanned dropouts or moiré patterns often occur.

 If they are essential to the understanding of the figure try to make them coarse and use patterns instead of dot screens.

 The pattern should look like dots and not appear as uniform gray at final publication scale.

 If you use a dot screen it must be between 20% and 80% and a difference at least of 30% must be used between two adjacent dot screen fields.